 Remember, you must understand how discs can cause pain and when the theories for symptoms do not make sense.
 You must understand the types of pain which will be produced by a particular disc diagnosis and then compare your actual symptoms to the clinically expected patterns.

 Finally, you must realize that treatments are designed to cure structural disc pain.
 If they have failed you on multiple occasions, then a logical reason must exist to explain the poor results.
 I am sure you will come to the same conclusion in many of these instances: Misdiagnosis is to blame.
-This is a vital topic I cover in extreme detail in my own best-selling self-help book, Cure Back Pain Forever, as well as forming the primary topic of my book Back Pain Misdiagnosis.
+This is a vital topic I cover in extreme detail in our highly praised Cure Back Pain Forever Program, as well as forming the primary topic of my book Back Pain Misdiagnosis.
 Both titles are available 24 hours a day to help you right now,anywhere in the world.